Kabuliwalas of Kolkata worry about kin back home as Taliban seize power in Afghanistan | Entertainment

 Mohammed Khan (49), who moved back to Kolkata from Kabul last year, said the situation in his country had been taking a turn for the worse for a while now.

 ''I I left Afghanistan in the mid-nineties after the Taliban took control of the country for the first time.
-But in 2017, I decided to return as everything seemed fine back home.
+But in 2017, I decided to return as everything seemed fine back then.
 I even opened a shop there.
 But after the US decided to withdraw its forces from the country, things started going downhill.
-I had no option but to move back to Kolkata with my immediate family," he explained.
+I had no option but to shift to Kolkata with my immediate family,” he explained.

 Khan further said that he had been spending sleepless nights with no news from his extended family on the outskirts of Kabul.

-''Many people from my family were killed by the Taliban in the nineties as we were opposed to their regime.
+''Many people from my family were killed by the Taliban in the 90s as we were opposed to their regime.
 I don't know what fate awaits my family there,'' he rued.

-Several Afghans living in the city expressed hope that the Indian government will take in the refugees who have fled their country.
+Several Afghans living in the city expressed hope that the Indian government will give shelter to the refugees who have fled the war-torn country.

 ''We would request the authorities in India to look after the Afghan refugees as they have no place to go,'' 60-year-old Omar Farooqi said.

-Farooq also said one of his relatives studying in Pune has decided to apply for an extension of his student visa as he does not wish to return to the Taliban-controlled country.
+Farroqi also stated that one of his relatives studying in Pune has decided to file an application for extension of student visa as he does not wish to return to the Taliban-controlled country.

+Echoing him, Yasmin Nigar Khan, a senior member of an association for the Pashtuns living in India, appealed to the Narendra Modi government to help Afghanistan tide over the crisis and restore normalcy.

+She asserted that Afghan citizens neither support the Taliban nor any form of terrorism.

-Kabuliwalas had been visiting Bengal since the late 19th century and early 20th century for door-to-door sale of merchandise, and the profits earned by them are usually plowed into the money-lending business.
+“We would appeal to the Indian government to help Afghanistan restore normalcy.
+India and Afghanistan share a historical relationship.
+It is the duty of India and other world powers to help the people of the country amid this crisis.
+It would be a grave injustice if Afghans are left to fend for themselves,” Khan, the general secretary of All India Pakhtoon Jirga-e-Hind, told PTI.
+Kabuliwalas had been visiting Bengal since the late 19th century for door-to-door sale of merchandise, and the profits earned by them are mostly ploughed into the money-lending business.

-Nobel laureate Rabindranath Tagore, in one of his iconic works written in 1892, immortalized the Kabuliwalas in a tale of friendship and sacrifice.
+Nobel laureate Rabindranath Tagore, in one of his iconic works written in 1892, immortalised the Kabuliwalas in a tale of friendship and sacrifice.

 Shortly after Independence in 1947, when formal trade between the countries began, the Kabuliwalas found their market for dry fruits shrinking, with most switching over to the business of money lending once and for all.
 Many of them had even procured a license for the business.